lhelwerd/expression-parser/README.md

 - Errors from parsing or evaluating the expression are reported as `SyntaxError` with appropriate context parameters to make error display easier (works with default traceback output)
+- A successful parse yields the result of the evaluated expression, and a separate property `used_variables` provides a set of variable names used in the evaluation.
 - Supports both Python 2.7 and 3.6 AST syntax; note that the division operator `/` always returns floats instead of integers and that `True`, `False` and `None` are reserved named contants and cannot be overridden through the